 This research examines the relationship between the degree of industry regulation and the level of innovation within those industries.
 The hypothesis is that heavy regulation may restrict innovation by increasing the cost of entry and compliance, thereby limiting resources available for innovative activities by entrants as well as the incentive to innovate by incumbents.
 Conversely, certain regulations could potentially stimulate innovation by setting standards that require new technologies or processes to meet these new challenges.

 The main part of the thesis will use QuantGov data to measure regulatory density and complexity across industries and correlate these measures with indicators of innovation such as patent filings, R&D expenditure, and technological advancements reported in industry surveys.
-For a Master's thesis, the estimation of causal effects may be attempted.
+For a Master's thesis, the estimation of causal effects could be attempted.

 This thesis project also holds the potential for selecting specific industries known for heavy regulation, such as pharmaceuticals, energy, or telecommunications, to perform detailed case studies that explore the impacts of regulation on innovation in greater detail.